matdombrock/WiFi-Clock2/README.md

 First it will start a soft AP using a captive (sign in) portal.
 This lets you connect the device to your WiFi network.

-Connect to the SSID: **WIFICLOCK**
+Connect to the AP: **WIFICLOCK**

 Enter your real SSID and password on the setup page.

 Click **"CONNECT"**.

+Disconnect from the **WIFICLOCK** AP and connect to your real AP.

-Then you are able to use a web based UI (either served from the device itself or locally) to control the clock.
+Now you are able to use a web based UI (either served from the device itself or locally) to control the clock.

 The web UI can be accessed either from `http://<deviceIP>/app` or by directly opening the `ui/index.html` file in your browser.